rcmachado/changelog/README.md

 - Sections are sorted (eg. Added, Changed, etc)
 - Version links are put at the bottom of the file
 - List bullet is always `-`

+The `fmt` command accepts a `--json` option which formats the changelog as JSON.

 ## Contributing